 Learn more about the early years of the nation

 Levity aside, the Pentagon is the beating heart of America’s military.
-In times of war and in times of peace, the decisions made and the actions taken inside these very walls can affect every person of this planet.
-But the Pentagon is also simply another part of everyday life in Washington, D.C., somewhere that our friends and neighbors work, somewhere we may drive past every day without thinking about the extraordinary importance of the work that goes on inside.
+In times of war and peace, the decisions made and the actions taken inside these very walls can affect every person of this planet.
+But the Pentagon is also simply another part of everyday life in Washington, DC, somewhere that our friends and neighbors work, somewhere we may drive past every day without thinking about the extraordinary importance of the work that goes on inside.

 Common Questions About the Pentagon’s 9/11 Memorial

 The Pentagon memorial stays open to the public 24 hours a day, every day of the week.

 The Pentagon 9/11 memorial has 125 benches to memorialize the victims who died.